Lab Members

 Danielle Sneyd, Ph.D.

-Dr. Danielle Sneyd received her B.A. from Roger Williams University in 2014 where she double majored in Psychology and Criminal Justice, her M.A. in Cognitive and Social Processes in 2016 from Ball State University, and her Ph.D. in Legal Psychology in 2020 from Florida International University.
-She has conducted research examining investigative interviewing techniques, specifically involving the Cognitive interview and/or rapport building.
-She has also conducted research examining the effects of cognitive bias in forensic science.
-Dr. Sneyd is currently an Assistant Professor at Northland College in Wisconsin.
+Dr. Danielle Sneyd is an Assistant Teaching Professor at the University of Wisconsin-Green Bay.
+She earned her B.A. from Roger Williams University in 2014 where she double majored in Psychology and Criminal Justice, her M.A. in Cognitive and Social Processes in 2016 from Ball State University, and her Ph.D. in Legal Psychology in 2020 from Florida International University.

 Dr. Chris Altman is a Senior User Experience (UX) Researcher at doxy.me, a simple, free, and secure telemedicine solution.
 Designed with health care in mind, doxy.me is a HIPAA-compliant telecommunications platform that’s easy for patients and providers to use.
 It enables health care organizations to provide virtual care that’s easily accessible to everyone, everywhere, on any device.